mukerjeejoy-github/setup-vscode-extension/README.md

   - **Solution**: Verify that your operating system (Windows, Linux, Darwin) is supported by the script or modify the script to handle your OS

 ## License
-This project is licensed under the GNU License.
+This project is licensed under the GPL 3.0 License.
 See the LICENSE file for details.